Convergence analysis of stochastic higher-order majorization-minimization algorithms: Stochastic higher-order majorization-minimization algorithms

-See also \cite{Mairal:15} for a similar definition of a stochastic first-order surrogate function (i.e. for the particular case $p=1$) and \cite{NecLup:20} for the definition of a higher-order surrogate function in the deterministic settings.
-Next, we give several nontrivial examples of stochastic higher-order surrogate functions.
+See also \cite{Mairal:15} for a similar definition of a stochastic first-order surrogate function (i.e., for the particular case $p=1$) and \cite{NecLup:20} for the definition of a higher-order surrogate function in the deterministic settings.
+Note that our formulation of the surrogate extendes both definitions given in \cite{Mairal:15} and in \cite{NecLup:20}.
+Next, we give several nontrivial examples of stochastic higher-order surrogate functions satisfying requirements of Definition \ref{def:1}.

 \begin{example} (\textit{Lipschitz $p$ derivative stochastic surrogate}).
-Assume that each function $f_i$ has the $p$ derivative smooth with the Lipschitz constant $L_p^{f_i}$.
-Then, we can define the following stochastic $p$ higher-order surrogate over ${E}$:
+Assume that each function $f_i: E \rightarrow \mathbb{R}$ has the $p$ derivative smooth with the Lipschitz constant $L_p^{f_i}$.
+Then, we can define the following stochastic $p$ higher-order surrogate over $E$: